Yellow futuristic astronaut robot in yellow room - Invoke Training user Interface

 Specifies the limit on the number of training checkpoints saved on your disk.
 To manage storage effectively, older checkpoints are automatically deleted once this threshold is reached.
 This setup helps in maintaining a balance between having sufficient historical data to revert to earlier model states and managing disk space efficiently.

-Default Limit: 20
+Default Settings: 20

 This section is about the data loading options.
 Our data source can be a number of options.
 It might be an HF_HUB_IMAGE_CAPTION_DATASET, so if you’re pointing to a hugging face, you might be able to find an image caption dataset that you can use.